 In Guinea, the mangrove ecosystem still contains the main HAT foci of Western Africa (Simarro et al., 2015).
 There, Glossina palpalis gambiensis is the only known vector of the disease (Courtin et al., 2015).
-Boffa, is one of the three active HAT foci of the country (Kagbadouno et al., 2012).
-An active vector control campaign (VCC), aiming at reducing the human/tsetse contact, and subsequently at interrupting the transmission of Tbg1, was implemented in 2011 (Courtin et al., 2015)(Camara et al., 2021).This VCC produced a significant decrease in exposure risks and prevalence of the disease (Courtin et al., 2015).
-(Camara et al., 2021)As regard to the vertebrate host, the exact role of animal or asymptomatic human reservoirs is still uncertain.
-Nevertheless, the genetic diversity of this parasite maintained by the Guinean populations suggests the existence of a significant amount of individuals clones outside the patients involved in surveys (Koffi et al., 2009), in human and/or animal reservoirs.
+In Boffa, one of the three active HAT foci of the country (Kagbadouno et al., 2012), an active vector control campaign (VCC), aiming at reducing the human/tsetse contact, and subsequently at interrupting the transmission of Tbg1, was implemented in 2011 on the East bank of the Pongo river (Courtin et al., 2015).
+It is still ongoing and was extended to the whole focus in 2016 (Camara et al., 2021).
+This VCC was clearly successful, with a 80% reduction in individual catch per day, a 75% reduction of human exposure to tsetse bites, and a 70% reduction of the prevalence of the disease in the East bank of the Pongo river before 2016 (Courtin et al., 2015).
+Since 2016, for the whole focus, number of HAT cases dropped from 0.0352% to 0.0097% in 2019 (Camara et al., 2021).
+As regard to the vertebrate host, the exact role of animal or asymptomatic human reservoirs is still uncertain.
+Nevertheless, the genetic diversity of this parasite maintained by the Guinean populations suggests the existence of a significant amount of clonal lineages outside the patients involved in surveys (Koffi et al., 2009), in human and/or animal reservoirs.
 Several other studies appeared to confirm this hypothesis (Bucheton et al., 2002; Büscher et al., 2018).

 A recent study of G. palpalis palpalis in the focus of Bonon (Côte d'Ivoire), revealed that a special allele at a given trinucleotide locus (GPCAG), experienced a brutal increase in frequency after control (Berté et al., 2019).
-This suggested the selection for resistance against control measure.
+This suggested the selection for resistance against control measure, associated with this particular allele.

 Given these observations, deciding what strategies to use in the future will depend on the most precise knowledge we can get on the population impact of medical campaigns and VCC.

-In this paper, we investigated the impact of VCC over 11 years on the HAT focus of Boffa (Figure 1).
-We report here the impact of VCC on capture densities and sex-ratio, as well as on G. palpalis gambiensis population genetics, in particular on locus GPCAG.
+In this paper, we investigated the impact of VCC over 11 years on the HAT focus of Boffa (Figure 1), on capture densities and sex-ratio, as well as on G. palpalis gambiensis population genetics, in particular on locus GPCAG.
 We then discuss the best strategy to be used to optimize the protection of human populations from this neglected tropical disease.

 Material and Methods